Douglas Fir Forestry Plugs

 Sold only by the full box of trees

-Now you have access to the same trees planted by the giant timber companies and many forestry agencies!
-The roots of the P2 size trees are surrounded by a plug of soil 1.25" in diameter and 4.5" deep.
-Our P2 size trees have a 30-40% larger biomass than their P1 counterparts.
-This includes plug size, root system and stem diameter.
-Typically, plugs experience less transplant shock and improved survival rates.
+Now you have access to the same trees planted by the giant timber companies, tree farms and many forestry agencies!
+The roots of our P1 size trees are surrounded by a plug of soil which is 3.3 cubic inches while our P2 trees have a plug of soil 4.9 cubic inches in volume.
+Our P3 Super Plug trees boast a soil plug volume of a whopping 15.3 cubic inches, over 3X the size of its P2 counterpart!
+The biomass of the trees also increases substantially with each plug size increment.
+This includes the soil plug size, root system and stem diameter.

 The Douglas Fir tree starts out dense as it is young.
 As the tree reaches for the sky, the lower branches may self prune in less than ideal growing conditions.
 The Douglas Fir is very shade intolerant.